 It is hard to separate life aspects such as legal, cultural, religious, and social.
 Many Americans would say they hold to the Golden Rule: "Do unto others as you would have them do to you."
 The Golden Rule is seen as a positive expression of fairness, equity, and trust.
 Even if there is no legal ruling hanging over us, we expect honest communication and return it.
 The Golden Rule is related to and a step beyond the "Law of Reciprocity" that determines so much of our social interaction.
-We also value straightforwardness; respect for the individual's freedom of choice; getting access to full information; consistency between action and words; taking responsibility for one's own mistakes (sometimes necessitating an apology and accepting consequences); and protection of privacy.
+We also value straighta false statement of fact that damages a person's character, fame, or reputation forwardness; respect for the individual's freedom of choice; getting access to full information; consistency between action and words; taking responsibility for one's own mistakes (sometimes necessitating an apology and accepting consequences); and protection of privacy.
 We fear public humiliation and do not want to violate community norms.
+We also usually view ourselves as honest and ethical people.